dgard8/Project_2/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Visualize the dataset

-To first thing to do in understanding the dataset it see how many examples there are of each sign.
-Here a bar graph showing the distribution of images in the training set (the validation and testing set have similar distributions):
+To first thing to do in understanding the dataset is to see how many examples there are of each sign.
+Here is a bar graph showing the distribution of images in the training set (the validation and testing set have similar distributions):

 ![training set histogram]